Local Government Reorganisation and devolution

 Read more about LGR policy and programme updates.

-Will devolution ever happen in Kent?
+Will devolution ever happen in Kent

 Devolution is still a possibility for Kent and Medway.
 This would see a Mayor elected and a strategic mayoral authority sitting above these new unitary council structures with funding and decision-making power moving from Whitehall to a devolved area.

-Government says it remains committed to supporting all areas of the country on a path towards devolution, and will build on the ‘enthusiasm and consensus’ that Kent and Medway have shown.
+The government says it remains committed to supporting all areas of the country on a path towards devolution, and will build on the ‘enthusiasm and consensus’ that Kent and Medway have shown.

 Devolution in Kent and Medway - the story so far

-Council leaders across Kent agreed that a devolution deal would give people across Kent a stronger voice in how national decisions affect them and let local councils make important decisions closer to where residents live and work.
+Council leaders across Kent agree that a devolution deal would give people across Kent a stronger voice in how national decisions affect them and let local councils make important decisions closer to where residents live and work.

-For more information read our answers to your questions or follow the links below.
+For more information, read our answers to your questions or follow the links below.

 Kent County Council media releases: